gabrielebaez/codernitydb3/README.rst

 * Native python database
 * Multiple indexes
 * Fast (more than 50 000 insert operations per second see Speed in documentation for details)
-* Embeded mode (default) and Server (CodernityDB-HTTP), with client library (CodernityDB-PyClient) that aims to be 100% compatible with embeded one.
+* Embeded mode (default) and Server (SlitheringDB-server), with client library (SlitheringDB-client) that aims to be 100% compatible with embeded one.
 * Easy way to implement custom Storage
 * Sharding support